chunyenHuang/trand/README.md

-# my-stuff
+# Trand
+A Trend-Trading website in the barter system.
 This is a website for people to manage their stuff(mostly stuff in closet) and share their idea with other people.

 ## Functionality:
 ### User can manage own closets
 1. multiple closets available, like spring, summer...